michaelacook/fullstackjs-notes/git-basics.md

 - You can view differences between staged files and new changes with `git diff`
 - The basic workflow of a project involves changing the working directory, staging changes, and then committing those changes as a new version of the project
 - [Git cheat sheet](https://education.github.com/git-cheat-sheet-education.pdf)

+## Bonus
+- The VS Code docs have lots of great information!
+Check out this short video on git integrations with VS Code that will make using git easier.
+[Git version control in VS Code](https://code.visualstudio.com/docs/introvideos/versioncontrol)